cloud-gov/pages-editor/README.md

 docker compose up

 #### pages-site-gantry development
-If you need to have Gantry run independently from the Docker stack, you can stop the service in Docker Desktop and then run pages-site-gantry as usual from its cloned local directory.
+If you need to have Gantry run independently from the Docker stack, you can stop the service and then run pages-site-gantry as usual from its cloned local directory.

+You will need to provide the .env variable PAYLOAD_API_KEY for the site# that gets printed to the console during dnpm run dc:seed to pages-site-gantry.
 ```

 After this, the editor is available at localhost:3000/admin; the first load will take a few seconds while the app is compiled.